-Analyse or report on surveys with Skip Logic
+Analyse or report on activities with Skip Logic

-For the most part, you shouldn't notice any major changes to your analysis and reporting when using Skip Logic rules in your survey.
-However, you should be aware of your respondents' journeys through the survey and analyse the data accordingly.
+For the most part, you shouldn't notice any major changes to your analysis and reporting when using Skip Logic rules in your activity.
+However, you should be aware of your respondents' potential journeys through the activity and analyse the data accordingly.

-For example, a common conditional question for skip logic is "Are you responding as an individual or on behalf of an organisation?".
-This means you effectively have two surveys - one for organisations and the other for individuals.
+For example, a common conditional question for skip logic is "Are you responding as an individual or on behalf of an organisation?"
+This means you effectively have two activities: one for organisations and the other for individuals.
 You can then analyse the data for each group independently by using filters.

-Let's say we wanted to start by looking at our 'Individuals' responses:
+Let's say we wanted to start by looking at our responses submitted by individuals:

-2. Then select your 'conditional' question (in this case, "Are you responding as an individual or on behalf of an organisation?")
+1. From the Filter responses dropdown menu, select the conditional skip logic question (in this example, "Are you responding as an individual or on behalf of an organisation?")

 Responses by question listing view of Page 1 questions.